 Feel how you feel

 This year has been very strange and stressful for students.
 Nobody has sat exams this year, and it might feel frustrating to not have had the opportunity to show examiners your knowledge, or get the chance to improve your grade through studying or tutoring.
-Why not read this blog by Elsa, 18 about her thoughts on exams being cancelled.
 Talking about your feelings can also help.

 More help and information

 - If you can’t seem to get out of your bad mood or want to talk to someone at any time then check out ChildLine.
 They have a free, confidential listening service which you can call on 0800 1111.